-E-invoicing has become more and more popular, saving time and money for both the receiver and sender.
+E-invoicing has become more and more popular, saving time and money for both the receiver and the sender.
 Most probably there are some suppliers who still send invoices to your company using email.

 Here are 6 tips to succeed in supplier onboarding and encouraging them to send your company e-invoices.

-- Project has one active owner.
+- The project has one active owner.

 - Top management is aware of the project and supports it.